jrussellfreelance/scripts-tools-guides/README.md

 # Scripts, Tools, and Guides
-> This repository is a collection of scripts, tools, and guides I written during my contracting practice.
+> This repository is a collection of scripts, tools, and guides I have written during my contracting practice.
 It contains convenience scripts, how-to articles, procedures, and eventually some various tooling that facilitates various tasks.

 ## Guides to Create
 - How to install and configure a local firewall